Contact our governors

 Staff Governors

-We have nine staff governor seats which represent the views of our staff this is changing to nine in the 2017 staff elections.
+We have nine staff governor seats which represent the views of our staff.

 Helen Smith